blangwell/mood-tracker-app/README.md

     res.redirect('/track')
   })
 ```
  I initially wanted to use `moment` to generate the last seven days and then sync the corresponding chart data with each separately generated `moment` date.
-After running into several issues with this and working at it with my instructors for the better part of two days, I instead decided to include only the dates where user has charted moods on the x axes of the graphs.
+After running into several issues with this and working at it with my instructors and colleagues for the better part of two days, I instead decided to include only the dates where user has charted moods on the x axes of the graphs.
 To obtain the week view, I sorted the `moodObjectArray` by date and sliced the first seven items.
  ```js
  const compare = (a,b) => {
   let comparison = 0;